How to inject testosterone (or any steroid) is the big question beginners need to know the answer to when considering a steroid cycle.

 Want to know how to inject testosterone?
 Primobolan?
 EQ?
 Trenbolone?

 Max’s Note: The article you are about to read, is based on my own personal experience, it does NOT promote any illegal use of anabolic steroids (Performance Enhancing Drug

 Steroids are a tremendous business, and you can find dealers everywhere.
-In fact, competitive bodybuilders are selling them in health clubs and gyms.
+In fact, many competitive bodybuilders sell them to guys they meet in health clubs and gyms.

-However the misuse of these steroids could lead to severe health problems.
+However the misuse of steroids could lead to severe health problems.
 This includes incorrectly injecting them.

 These potential issues can include:

 - Kidney problems or failure